 Finally, we organise suitable catering services for new university premises, such as the Tapijn barracks in the inner city and the sports hall in Randwyck.

-From the end of March 2017, we will start separating waste in all our buildings.
-Paper, plastic and general waste will be collected in separate bins.
+Since March 2017, we started separating waste in all our buildings.
+Paper, plastic and general waste are now collected in separate bins.
 Our goal is to shrink general waste flows to the bare minimum, and our motto is: Use less.
 Recycle the rest.

 Waste sorting and recycling are in line with UM’s ambition to be a green university by 2030.
 Giving recyclable waste a second life helps to minimise the impact waste has on the environment.
 Initially we aspire to cutting general waste from 55% to 40% of the total waste flow by 2021.